 If a rideshare driver is not carrying any passengers when a collision happens – and if the driver was instead en route to a passenger or between calls – that is when an accident claim against Uber or Lyft can become complicated.

 In this situation, Uber or Lyft may boost the driver’s own auto insurance with additional coverage, but each case will be complicated and unique.
-Injury victims in these cases must have a good personal injury attorney’s insights and advice.
+Injury victims in these cases must have good car accident attorney insights and advice.

 Steps You Must Take After a Rideshare Accident